Dear Fellow Moms,

-Moms of babies, we see you — and yes, that is spit-up on your shoulder.
+Moms of babies, we see you — and yes, that is spit-up on your shoulder and in your hair.
 Bombarded by ridiculous pressure to “lose the baby weight” or “bounce back”, whatever that’s supposed to mean.
 Worried about whether your baby is reaching milestones on time because a baby you saw on Instagram looked about the same age as your baby, but this one was pulling up on things, and yours isn’t.
 Wondering if you’ll ever get the hang of taking care of your baby and yourself.
 Delighted by the firsts, and excited for the next first thing.
 Feeling simultaneously mushy that you’re the only one your baby wants, and so agonizingly touched-out that you can’t deal sometimes.

 Moms of elementary school kids, we see you.
 Busily replacing the clothes and shoes that they’re constantly outgrowing or wearing holes in.
 Trying to pack lunches that won’t get thrown in the cafeteria trash can.
 Learning to manage newly-emerging problems at school that require an IEP or a 504 or, at the very least, awkward meetings with teachers.
 Feeling like a mama bear when kids start to form cliques.
 Hearing the news of another school shooting and feeling an anguish like you’ve never felt before, because it could have been your child – and because it was someone’s, anyone’s.
 Coming to terms with the sinking feeling that you can no longer protect your child as completely from the influences of the world.
-Struggling to remember that you were ever anyone other than “Mom.”
+Trying to remember that you were ever anyone other than “Mom.”

 Moms of teens, we see you.
 Doing things that would’ve once garnered a laugh, which now only gets you an eye roll.
 Retrieving moldy dishes from bedrooms.
 Struggling to walk the fine line between your kid’s privacy and safety when it comes to their phone and social media.
 Missing the days when your kid actually thought you were cool.
 Wondering if they’ll be stuck with this attitude permanently, and if other parents’ kids are this irrationally angry.
 Feeling each of their heartbreaks and setbacks as keenly as if you were experiencing them yourself.
 Offering up hard-earned wisdom, only to be brushed off like you don’t know anything.
 Worrying for their young adult years, which are hurtling toward you at speeds more rapid than you ever thought possible.
-Worrying because you know that while they’ll be out living their young adult lives, you’ll be missing everything about their presence (except the dirty dishes … maybe).
+Worrying because you know that while they’ll be out living their young adult lives, you’ll be missing everything about their presence (except the dirty dishes and crusty socks … maybe).

-But for all these things we do as moms that go unseen — it isn’t the invisibility of what we do that stings the most, it’s the invisibility of why we do it all, day in and day out, endlessly.
+But for all these things we do as moms that go unseen — it isn’t so much the invisibility of what we do that stings the most, it’s the invisibility of why we do it all, day in and day out, endlessly.
 Because our children just don’t know.